When is Mother’s Day in Japan? How do the Japanese Celebrate?

 Get out of the house and get something for her.
 She will enjoy shopping with you.
-She doesn’t necessarily have to buy and just window shopping is fine too.
+She doesn’t necessarily have to buy something.
+Just window shopping is fine too.

 Spend Time with Children

-This is probably the best thing you could do as a child.
+This is probably the best thing you could do as a daughter or son.

 Just spend a day with your mother.
 Even if you do nothing special for her, she will be happy to be with you.

-Some Japanese celebrate Mother’s Day but it’s totally fine you don’t celebrate.
+Some Japanese celebrate Mother’s Day but it’s totally fine if you don’t celebrate.

 I used to write a card to my mom, buy a cake or gift but I stopped doing that after high school.